RedBloodCell1/learn_arduino/README.md

 Day 2:
 Im officially depressed.
 Yayy, can i really finish my thesis?
 Can i really do this?
 I changed yet again.
 Now im dumb again.
 But i know at the end i need to finish everything and everything and that's why i will finish it.
 Im lazy, this laziness come from depression and fear of failing, but once again, i know that at the end i need to finish the thing i started and thats why i need to start doing things.
 But it is so hard and i don't wanna do it anymore.
 Should i be counter productive?
 Nah.
 I will learn arduino tutorial today.
 Frick it.

+Day 3:
+I just came back from my holiday and after that im sick.
+Now im back to work. no BS i will just do it